nicklutsko/nicklutsko.github.io/_posts/2018-06-19-Decision-Making-and-Subjective-Uncertainty.md

 <center><img src="http://nicklutsko.github.io/notes/images/multiple_priors.png" alt="Multiple Priors" style="width:263px;height:144px;" class="center"></center>

-<p>Multiple priors/subjective uncertainity is likely to come up whenever an uncertainty is poorly constrained and so people’s opinions and biases come into play when quantifying it.</p>
+<p>Intuitively, multiple priors are likely to come up whenever an uncertainty is poorly constrained and so people’s opinions and biases come into play when quantifying it.</p>

 <h3>Uncertainty In IAMs</h3>

 <p>How do IAMs deal with subjective uncertainty?
 Basically by ignoring it.
-IAMS use “expected utility functions” to integrate over their uncertainties, but the utility functions are based on the judgments of the people building them and hence only consider a single prior (this is why the estimates of the SCC by Nordhaus and by Stern are so different).</p>
+IAMS use “expected utility functions” to integrate over their uncertainties, but the utility functions are based on the judgments of the people building them and only consider a single prior (this is why the estimates of the SCC by Nordhaus and by Stern are so different).</p>

 <p>They also ignore the tail risks on the climate side, predicting that even large warmings will have relatively small economic impacts.
 The thinking seems to be that since we don’t know how close we are to any tipping points, IAMs shouldn’t take them into account.
 And it’s actually worse than that, since they also omit the effects of climate changes that are hard to quantify economically, like ocean acidification (more <a href="https://academic.oup.com/reep/advance-article/doi/10.1093/reep/rey005/5025082">here</a>).</p>